-One herb that helps with allergies is petasides, or purple butterbur.
+One herb that helps with allergies is petasites, or butterbur.
 There isn't a lot of it out there, but research suggests that butterbur could be an effective treatment for hay fever and headaches.
 However, it is most useful for year-round allergies like pets or dust because it takes several months to work, but it's very effective if you stick with it.
 Petadolex is the name of one common standardized butterbur extract that can be another great natural allergy solution.

 3. The allergy-free bedroom